EM data acquisition: J. Kornfeld

 Cell & ultrastructure segmentation: M. Januszewski (V. Jain's team, Google Research), S. Dorkenwald, P. Schubert

 Please note that neuron reconstructions, synapse predictions, and cell-type classifications are best‑effort.
 We welcome feedback if you think you have discovered a systematic issue that deserves more attention.
-We are also working on a downloadable version of the data for offline analysis.
+If you use this data in your work, please cite Rother et al., 2025 (see also songbird-connectomics.org/publications).
+The full connectome is available below as a public REST API and as direct downloads of the underlying arrays.

 The currently available datasets, j0251 (256 × 256 × 384 µm) and j0126 (96 × 98 × 114 µm), were acquired from adult male zebra finch area X, a basal ganglia area responsible for song learning that contains striatal- and pallidal‑like cell types.
 Both datasets were acquired in the department of Winfried Denk at the MPI for Medical Research, Heidelberg.